gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory4/US4 Use Case Textual Description.md

     - *Secondary*: None
 - **Pre-Conditions**: The player has selected a schematic.
 - **Main Flow**:
-    1. The player scrolls through the copies of schematics saved to the history using the input selected.
+    1. The use case starts when the player scrolls through the copies of schematics saved to the history using the input selected.
 - **Alternative Flows**
     - None
 - **Post-Conditions**: None.